vyapp/vy/BOOK.md

 I don't use this command very much but its useful sometimes.
 Switch to NORMAL mode, then place the cursor over a character.

-Now, try to press a few times the command.
+Now, try to press a few times the keycommand:

     <Key-z>